ocaballeror/ansible-role-sql_query/README.md

     - value3
 ```

-Keep in mind that, by invoking the module directly you lose the `query_rows`
+When invoking the module directly, don't forget to `delegate_to: localhost` to
-variable, and you will need to manually `register: ` the result yourself.
-Also,
+run the actual module code in your local machine instead of the remote server.
-don't forget to `delegate_to: localhost` to run the actual module code in your
+It is important that you do this, since most of the times, the remote machine
-local machine instead of the remote server.
+will not have the required ODBC dependencies in order to run this.

 ##### Can I use a custom ODBC DSN?
 Yes, just use the `dsn:` argument.
 There is no need to specify dbtype,